kriasoft/node-sqlite/CONTRIBUTING.md

 # Merging

-Once merged, the CI will auto-publish to npm.
+Once merged, the CI will auto-publish and version bump to npm.